hoarus/todo-list/README.md

 NEXT STEPS:
-- Set "List project tasks" to accurately set tasks within their container (e.g. to do or complete)
+- Configure 'list project tasks' to accurately set tasks within their container (e.g. to do or complete)
 - Create button to decomplete task
 - Create button to delete task
 - Embed project functionality